crashdean/VBA_Challenge/README.md

 # VBA_Challenge

-##Purpose fo VBA Challenge
+##Overview of Project

-The VBA Challenge was a Excel project which use a existing data file containing two years of stock reports.
-Creatinga macro and using refactoring, the run times and the correct information displayed in the charge was the final objective.
+The VBA Challenge was a Excel project which used a existing data file containing two years of stock reports.
+Creating a macro and using refactoring, the run times and the correct information displayed in the charge was the final objective.
+The final chart shows the Ticker, the Total Daily volume, and the Return in percent of the stocks.
+The dates for the daily volume were taken from January 01 till December 31 for both the 2017 stock year and the 2018 stock year.

+##Analysis and Challenge

+In order to create a macro for the stocks, the correct tickers needed to be initialized.
+A variable was created and set as a string.
+Then the tickers array was created setting each ticker value.

+ 'Initialize array of all tickers
+    Dim tickers(12) As String

+    tickers(0) = "AY"
+    tickers(1) = "CSIQ"
+    tickers(2) = "DQ"
+    tickers(3) = "ENPH"
+    tickers(4) = "FSLR"
+    tickers(5) = "HASI"
+    tickers(6) = "JKS"
+    tickers(7) = "RUN"
+    tickers(8) = "SEDG"
+    tickers(9) = "SPWR"
+    tickers(10) = "TERP"
+    tickers(11) = "VSLR"